mxmkmarquette/wordpress-javascript-optimization/README.txt

 == Changelog ==

+= 0.0.54 =
+* Bugfix: inline script concatenation does not use minified script text.

 = 0.0.52 =
 * Bugfix: Search & Replace filter in pre HTML optimization hook not reset correctly.